 Analysis of Fertilizer

-Aim: The objective of this experiment is to examine the refractive index of water using a traveling microscope.
+Aim: The objective of this experiment is to examine the refractive index of water using a travelling microscope.

-Theory: Refraction is a phenomenon when the direction of light changed while traveling from one transparent medium to another.
-A refractive index is measured by calculating the ratio of the velocity of light of one medium to another.
+Theory: Refraction is a phenomenon when the direction of light changes while traveling from one transparent medium to another.
+A refractive index is measured by calculating the ratio of the velocity of light from one medium to another.

-Requirements: A beaker, a paper piece, a coin, a traveling microscope.
+Requirements: A beaker, a paper piece, a coin, and a traveling microscope.

 Presence of Oxalate Ions in Guava Fruit and Different Stages of Ripening